EricStratosphere/Food-Inventory-System/README.md

    - **Plan meals accordingly** to make the best use of perishable food.
    - **Dispose of expired items safely** to maintain food safety.

-By following these steps, users can maintain an organized food inventory, reduce food waste, and optimize grocery shopping decisions.

 ## **Configuration**
 - [Mention any environment variables or settings that need configuration]

 ## 🚀 **Technologies Used**

-The application is built using a combination of modern technologies to ensure efficiency, scalability, and user-friendly interaction.

 - **🖥️ C#** – Used for backend development, handling business logic, data processing, and system functionalities.
 - **🎨 Guna UI** – A powerful UI framework that enhances the visual appeal and user experience with modern and responsive interface components.
 - **🗄️ MySQL** – A robust relational database management system (RDBMS) used for storing, managing, and retrieving food inventory data efficiently.
 - **🔄 GitHub** – Enables version control, code collaboration, and project management, ensuring seamless teamwork and continuous development.

-These technologies work together to provide a reliable, intuitive, and feature-rich food inventory management system.

 ## 👨‍💻 **Developer Credits**

-This project was developed by a dedicated team of developers committed to creating an efficient food inventory management system.

 ### 👥 **Developers**
 - **John Rhuel C. Laurente**